The Blood-Horse

-BloodHorse is a multimedia news organization covering Thoroughbred racing and breeding that started with a newsletter first published in 1916 as a monthly bulletin put out by the Thoroughbred Horse Association.
+The Blood-Horse (also referred to simply as Blood-Horse and displayed on its nameplate in upright all-capital letters without hyphenation as BLOODHORSE) is a news magazine that originated in 1916 as a monthly bulletin of the Thoroughbred Horse Association.
+The corresponding online website publication is Bloodhorse.com.

-In 1935 the business was purchased by the American Thoroughbred Breeders Association.
-From 1961 to 2015, it was owned by the Thoroughbred Owners and Breeders Association, a non-profit organization that promotes Thoroughbred racing, breeding, and ownership.
-The company operated as Blood-Horse Publications beginning in 2000.
-In 2015, The Jockey Club purchased a majority share in the publication.
-The magazine changed to a monthly distribution in April 2021.
+In 1935 the publication was purchased by the American Thoroughbred Breeders Association.
+From 1961 to 2015, it was owned by the Thoroughbred Owners and Breeders Association (TOBA), a non-profit organization that promotes Thoroughbred racing, breeding, and ownership.
+The publication was issued by a subsidiary called Blood-Horse Publications from 2000 to 2015.
+In February 2015, the Jockey Club purchased a majority share in the publication.
+Long published as a weekly newsletter, the magazine became a monthly publication in April 2021, and the magazine and website are now published by a partnership entity of the Jockey Club Information Systems and TOBA called Blood-Horse LLC.

-Based in Lexington, Kentucky, the publication's media kit states that the magazine "coverage includes race reporting, comprehensive analysis, events, trends, debate, farm management, pedigrees, people, profiles, medication issues, investigative reports, and breeding news and information, and anything newsworthy and important to the racing and breeding industry."
-ESPN has called The Blood-Horse the thoroughbred industry's most-respected trade publication.
+Based in Lexington, Kentucky, the publication's media kit states that the magazine "coverage includes race reporting, comprehensive analysis, events, trends, debate, farm management, pedigrees, people, profiles, medication issues, investigative reports, and breeding news and information, and anything newsworthy and important to the racing and breeding industry".
+In 2003, William Nack of ESPN referred to The Blood-Horse as "the thoroughbred industry's most-respected trade publication".

 The magazine won acclaim for its exclusive report indicating that 1986 Kentucky Derby winner Ferdinand had been slaughtered by his owners overseas after a marginal stud career.
 The news resulted in increased efforts to save retired racehorses.